lzwjava/blog-source/_posts/2024-01-20-yearly-review.md

 * Azure EventHub Kafka propeties config is important.
 If we do it wrong, we may lose messages when the microservices scale up.

-* Sometimes, We can check the build.log of the IDEA to fix bug.
+* Sometimes, we can check the build.log of the IDEA to fix bug.

 * Every line of the code matters.
 We can directly jump to the location of the new code to check and suspect.
 Like why the log here isn't printed out.